Offshore Injury Lawyers in Houston; Jones Act Attorneys

 When you’ve been seriously injured while working at sea on an Oil Rig, Ship, Tug Boat, or other vessels?
 The Jones Act and General Maritime law provide strong protections for injured seamen and their families.
 Houston certified injury attorney Michael P. Fleming is your advocate for helping you navigate your rights under Maritime Law.

 We ensure that you will receive just compensation to fully recover after being injured on an oil rig or vessel at sea, whether working or as a passenger hurt while on a boat or cruise ship.

 Seamen and maritime workers are at a higher risk of serious injury due to challenging working conditions.
 If you work near or on the sea and were injured while on the job, your case falls under a different set of laws than land-based on-the-job injuries.
 This difference can make the process of filing a work injury claim confusing and frustrating.
-However, a trial-tested and experienced maritime injury lawyer can lift your burdens.
+However, a trial-tested and experienced personal injury lawyer can lift your burdens.

 Rely on our extensive knowledge of maritime law and years of experience to guide you through the litigation process and help you get back on your feet again.